3 Labor scheduling tips for subcontractors

 You might be picking up on a trend at this point.
 Spreadsheets are a great tool, just not for managing your workforce.
 Your people are the pulse of your organization, and managing your workforce is foundational to your organization’s success.
 Having the right insight into your team’s availability can help inform marketing and sales efforts, help your HR team with recruiting, and reduce overhead costs for your team.

 Bridgit Bench is the leading workforce management solution.
-It’s incredibly user friendly and allows subcontractors to create an efficient and effective workforce strategy.
-In short, it’s going to save you time and money while setting you up for future success.
+It’s incredibly user-friendly and allows subcontractors to create an efficient and effective workforce strategy.
+In short, it will save you time and money while setting you up for future success.

 Michel Richer headshot